tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   <figcaption>When the kernel reaches the final pixel, the process is complete.</figcaption>
 </figure>

-The magic part is how the kernel combines the the nine value into one -- a form of mathematical *convolution*, where each pixel is weighted and then added to its local neighbours.
-In the illustration below, the source pixels are labelled *a*--*f* and the matrix, *1*--*9*.
+The magic part is how the kernel combines the nine values into one -- a form of mathematical *convolution*, where each pixel is weighted and then added to its local neighbours.
+In the illustration below, the source pixels are labelled *a*--*f* and the matrix cells, *1*--*9*.

 <style>
   #image-kernel-matrix-sample, #image-kernel-matrix-kernel {